rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 :::note

-The identity check is done on the value, after transformation.
+The identity check is done on the items, after transformation.
 This means it will only work, for example, if you have set up an object mapper to map a DTO to a persisted Doctrine entity.
 For an example on how to accomplish this, see [Mapping a DTO to a Persisted Doctrine Entity](cookbook/doctrine-entity).